googleb4dd59fc085f06ab.html Skip to main content

 What Are Canonical URLs?

-First introduced in 2009 at the Search Marketing Expo, canonical URLs are a way of communicating with search engines that certain similar URLs are in fact the same.
-Because you may have products or content that can be found on multiple URLs (or even different websites), you can have this duplicate content on your site without harming your rankings when you implement canonical URLs.
+They were first introduced in 2009 at the Search Marketing Expo.
+Canonical URLs are a way to inform search engines that similar URLs are identical.
+You may have products or content on many URLs (or websites).
+You can have this duplicate content on your site without harming your rankings.
+This is if you use canonical URLs.

-The idea behind canonical URLs is easy to understand: if you have several versions of the same content, you pick one “canonical” version and point the search engines at it.
-When you do this, this fixes the duplicate content problem where search engines don’t know which version of the website to display in their results.
-Instead, search engines find the canonical URL and send traffic to that site instead, which can improve your search engine rankings.
+The idea behind canonical URLs is easy to understand.
+If you have many versions of the same content, pick one “canonical” version.
+Then, you point the search engines at it.
+When you do this, it fixes the duplicate content problem.
+Search engines don’t know which website version to show.
+Instead, search engines find the canonical URL.
+They send traffic to that site.
+This can improve your search rankings.

 Why Do Canonical Links Matter?
 They exist to prevent duplicate content.

 A canonical URL is a technical, code-based solution for duplicate content.
+You might have a page or A canonical URL, which is a technical, code-based solution for duplicate content.
 You might have a page or product that exists under two URLs, like these two examples:

-If you want one of these above URLs to rank for search engines (and you should), you can use a canonical URL to tell search engines which one to use.
-You do this by adding some code into the HTML of your website, which we will explain in more depth later in this article.
-Many plugins for your website content management system (like Yoast) have options built-in to add the canonical URLs into each of your unique pages for you.
+If you want one of these URLs to rank for search engines (and you should), you can use a canonical URL to tell search engines which one to use.
+You do this by adding some code to your website’s HTML, which we will explain in more depth later in this article.
+Many plugins for your website’s content management system have built-in options.
+For example, Yoast.
+They can add the canonical URLs to each of your unique pages.

-The issue of duplicate content is particularly common with e-Commerce websites, as they often have products in multiple categories that have different URLs.
-If URLs are for the same product, choosing one as the canonical URL tells Google and other search engines which one to show in the search results.
+E-commerce websites often have duplicate content issues.
+This is because they have products in many categories with different URLs for the same product.
+Choosing one as the canonical URL tells Google and other search engines which to show in search results.

-When you choose an appropriate canonical URL for every set of similar URLs your site has, you improve the SEO of your site.
-Doing this allows the search engine to easily know which version is canonical.
-Search engines will count all of the links pointing at the different versions of your URL as links to the canonical version.
+Choose a good canonical URL for each set of similar URLs.
+This improves your site’s search engine optimization.
+It discloses the authorized version to the search engine immediately.
+Search engines will count all the links pointing at the different versions of your URL as links to the canonical version.
 301 redirects can also help tell search engines which content is your preferred version.
-Setting a canonical URL is very similar to a 301 redirect, only without the actual redirecting.
+Setting a canonical URL is like a 301 redirect but without the actual redirecting.

 Why Do Canonical Links Matter?
 And how do I know when to use a redirect or a canonical url?